What is Armed Forces Day?

 7. For some, Armed Forces Day is compulsory.

 With a number of schools now holding Armed Forces Day events, children and young people have little option but to participate.
 At the Peace Pledge Union, we hear from teachers who feel that they cannot refuse to go along with such things, and parents agonising over whether to keep their children off school on the day in question.
-We are pleased to hear of young people who are themselves campaigning against militarism in schools, but their freedom to object is limited.
+We are pleased to hear from young people who are themselves campaigning against militarism in schools, but their freedom to object is limited.

 8. Armed Forces Day is a misuse of taxpayers' money.